abinit/abinit/doc/tutorial/eph4zpr.md

    Remember to set [[prtpot]] to 1 to produce the file with the KS potential required for the Sternheimer method.

-2. **DFPT calculations** for all the IBZ $\qq$-points corresponding to the *ab-initio* [[ddb_ngqpt]] mesh used to perform the Fourier interpolation of the dynamical matrix and of the DFPT potentials.
+2. **DFPT calculations** for all the IBZ $\qq$-points corresponding to the *ab-initio* [[ddb_ngqpt]] mesh that will be used to perform the Fourier interpolation of the dynamical matrix and of the DFPT potentials.
-   In the simplest case, the DFPT run uses the WFK produced in step #1 provided the $\qq$-mesh is a submesh of the GS $\kk$-mesh.
+   In the simplest case, the DFPT part uses the WFK produced in step #1 provided the $\qq$-mesh is a submesh of the GS $\kk$-mesh.
-   Remember to compute $\epsilon^{\infty}$, $Z^*$ and $Q^*$.
+   Remember to compute $\epsilon^{\infty}$, $Z^*$ (if polar) and $Q^*$ as these quantities are needed for an accurate interpolation of phonon frequencie and DFPT potentials.

 3. **NSCF computation** of a WFK file on a much denser $\kk$-mesh containing the wavevectors for which phonon-induced QP corrections are wanted.
-This job will use the DEN file produced in step #1.
+This calculation will use the DEN file produced in step #1.
-   Remember to include enough empty states so that it is possible to perform convergence studies wrt [[nband]] afterwards.
+   Remember to include enough empty states in the NSCF run so that it is possible to perform convergence studies wrt [[nband]] afterwards.

 4. **Merge the partial DDB and POT files** with *mrgddb* and *mrgdvdb*, respectively

-5. **Start from the full DDB file, the DVDB file and the WFK file** obtained in step #3 to perform ZPR calculations with [[eph_task]] 4.
+5. **Start from the DDB/DVDB files produced in step $4 and the WFK file** obtained in step #3 to perform ZPR calculations with [[eph_task]] 4.

 ## Getting started